 Self-care activities can include hobbies, enjoyable projects, or simple pleasures, whether for a quick 10-minute break or a dedicated afternoon or evening.
 Make time in your schedule for something enjoyable where you can support your sense of balance and well-being.

 Sneak in a little time for whatever it is that puts a smile on your face or allows you a few moments of peace.
 Take a short walk.
 Relax by a crackling fire.
 Savor a favorite food.
 Turn on music that calms your spirit—or revs you up for a new day!

 The Next Step in Your Social Work Career

 Pursuing your own professional aspirations is an exciting and significant step in social work self-care.
 Sharpening your skills and expanding your knowledge of current practices gives you greater confidence and empowers you to navigate the profession's demands.

 Completing a master’s degree in your field also opens the door to new career possibilities, giving you the opportunity to:

 - Find greater fulfillment in your work

-- Advanced Standing MSW—For students who already have a Bachelor of Social Work from a Council on Social Work Education (CSWE) accredited university
+- Advanced Standing MSW—For students who already have a Bachelor of Social Work

 - Traditional MSW—For students who have a bachelor's degree in another concentration